Two Capitals Exchange

 • Arrangements are also made for you to visit museums and places of historical interest within the city as well as to watch performances in order to improve your proficiency in Chinese in different situations.

-The exchange is offered in two formats – as a one semester exchange, or as a one-year exchange.
+The exchange is offered in two formats – as a one semester exchange, or as a one-year dual-award.

 One Term at CFAU